JeremiaStalder/advanced-econometrics/README.md

 11. Log transformation for wealth vars
 12. Check dummy variables – whether we need to kick out the reference category
 13. What should we do with all the wealth variables?
-New E: 14.
-Could income lead to reverse causality if it includes income from assets (interest, capital gains,...).
-If yes: can we find an IV? (probably not).
-State in paper.

 ## Estimators
 1. Lasso (postlasso)